 The Trustees confirm that they have referred to the guidance contained in the Charity Commission's general guidance on public benefit when reviewing the charity's aims and objectives and in planning future activities and setting appropriate policies for the year.

 Strategic report

 Achievements and performance

 Tandridge Learning Trust is made up of one secondary school and four primary schools and was formed on 1 May 2017.
-This report does not contain any performance data in line with DfE guidance (see below).

-KS2 2022 Outcomes
+KS2 2023 Outcomes